Skip to contents

 3. Set a time limit

-Each optimizer object has a field called $seconds which equals Inf by default.
-You can optionally set a different, single numeric value here to set a time limit in seconds for the optimization:
+Each optimizer object has a field called $seconds, which equals Inf by default.
+You can set a different single numeric value to define a time limit in seconds for the optimization:

 nlm$seconds <- 10